Losing It Brick by Brick

 “Oh, for the Couple’s sake,” muttered Gertrude.

 “He’s going to rob us.”
 Eustas let out an exasperated sigh.
-“That little shit is actually going to rob the train.”
+“That little shit is actually going to rob the train.
+He knows we have a scrip for a lot of money.”

 “By the order of Baroness Strol, the rightful leader of these lands, I am ordered to inspect all packages for stolen scrip, money and valuables.
 If you are in possession of forgeries, your ill-created goods will be confiscated!”